-- B.2.1 An appointments committee shall appoint a December 6th Memorial Chair. - a.
-The appointment committee shall consist of at a minimum the Director of Events - b.
-The appointment committee shall appoint the Chair no later than the fourth week of classes of fall term - B.2.2 The Chair's responsibilities shall be to: - a.
+B.2.1 An appointments committee shall appoint a December 6th Memorial Chair.

+a.
+The appointment committee shall consist of at a minimum the Director of Events b.
+The appointment committee shall appoint the Chair no later than the fourth week of classes of fall term a.
 Organize the December 6th Memorial in collaboration with any other interested groups which may be on-campus, within community or otherwise.
 Inclusion of these groups will be up to the discretion of the Chair in consultation with the Dean of Engineering and Director of Events.
-The Chair must vet each group to ensure appropriateness and relevance. - b.
-Ensure that the service is conducted in a manner which is respectful and appropriately observes the day of remembrance. - c.
-Provide regular updates to the Director of Events regarding progress and plans. - d.
-Create a transition document and submit it to the Director of Events.
+The Chair must vet each group to ensure appropriateness and relevance.